hansemro/kc1-linux/README.md

 ### Toolchain

 You can decide whether to use a prebuilt toolchain or compile your own with `crosstool-ng`.
+If you are unsure, just use a prebuilt toolchain from Linaro or Bootlin.

 #### Prebuilt Toolchain